ztmarron/git-lab-assignment/README.md

 # Task 4:

 * on the `task-4` branch, somebody introduced a bug in the commit with the message "In the real world, bugs wouldn't be this hard to find."
+(I know, it really should say "this easy"... but I must have been tired when I wrote that ;) ).
 * Use the `git revert` command to reverse the effects of that commit.
 * Push up the new commit.